z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-2.md

 ```

 The final utility function left to cover is `_create_thread_function`.
 This will be used to seed a function with our queue, which will be talked about in greater detail later.
-The important detail to note here is the loop - the thread is designed to keep looping until a condition is satisified.
+The important detail to note here is the loop - the thread is designed to keep looping until a condition is satisfied.
 Here, the condition is a `0` being returned from `priority_queue.get()`.

 ``` python
 def _create_thread_function(priority_queue):